Track Denizens of Doom

 BLACK with ORANGE circle (MEATBALL) flag:

 There may be something wrong with your motorcycle.

 Slow down carefully and proceed with caution to the pits.

 Caution: there is danger ahead.
-NO PASSING.
-Slow down, be prepared
+Slow down, be prepared to stop, and

 The session has finished.